mysmartbus/php-touch-mpd-client/how_to_use/playqueue.md

    2. Unmute the audio and set the volume level to the value set in the [config file](./configfile.md).
 5. Mode controls
  A. Random - Defaults to on.
 Plays a random song from the current playlist.
 If turned off, MPD will play the songs in the order listed.
  B. Consume - Defaults to off.
-If turned off, the song will be removed from the play queue after it has been played one time.
+If turned on, the song will be removed from the play queue after it has been played one time.
  C. Repeat - Defaults to off.
-Turn on to loop through the current play queue until someone hits the stop button.
+Turn on to loop through the current play queue until repeat mode is turned off.
 6. Lists the current song and the 4 preceeding and 4 following songs.
 7. The current song.
 Will always be in the middle of the list unless it is the first or last song of the play queue.